mognog/CursorGeneratedWireMock/README.md

 - **Claude 3.7 Sonnet** LLM
 - Windows 11 PC

-The initial project generation took approximately 10 minutes, with an additional 20 minutes for tweaks and refinements.
+The initial project generation took approximately 10 minutes, with an additional 30 minutes for tweaks and refinements (mainly to this readme file!).
 This demonstrates the power of AI-assisted development for rapidly creating functional demo applications.

 The idea for this project was inspired by an amazing coder and good friend, Adrian Cope.